[This article was published in 2018 & update in 2020 to check water facts and products mentioned.]

 Here’s a Mayo Clinic article with some recommendations.
 (It’s actually about avoiding Traveler’s diarrhea.)

-In 2012, after much research, I selected a SteriPEN Ultraviolet (UV) Light Purifier to travel with as I was going to Central America and possibly South America and I definitely wanted a good water purifier, not just a filter.
+In 2012, after much research, I selected a SteriPEN Ultraviolet (UV) Light Purifier to travel with (the link may be this) as I was going to Central America and possibly South America and I definitely wanted a good water purifier, not just a filter.
 I also found that where people lived with questionable water, they had a ceramic water cleaner in their homes.
 I drank that water.
 While in Europe, Eastern Europe, and Israel, I didn’t worry about water.
-In Poland locals who lived through the Soviet times didn’t trust the pipes in older homes so they drank only bottled water but I drank tap water and was fine.
+In Poland locals who lived through the Soviet times didn’t trust the pipes in older homes so they drank only bottled water.
+In fact, restaurants said they were not permitted to give a customer tap water.
+However, I drank tap water and was fine.
 (I don’t like what the plastic does to us.)
 I have never gotten sick from water in this millennium.

 So for your travels…